hi-rustin/hi-rustin.rs/_brags/2024-oss-brag.md

     - Publish the internals post [Feedback on `cargo-info` to prepare it for merging](https://internals.rust-lang.org/t/feedback-on-cargo-info-to-prepare-it-for-merging/20369)
   - crates.io
     - No Progress
+- 2024-03-10:
+  - Cargo-Information
+    - Used the latest `snapbox` to verify the style of the `cargo-info` [hi-rustin.rs#119](https://github.com/hi-rustin/cargo-information/pull/119)
+    - Added crates.io link to the `cargo info` command [hi-rustin.rs#122](https://github.com/hi-rustin/cargo-information/pull/122)
+  - Cargo
+    - Discussed the `yanking message` with the team 😆
+  - crates.io
+    - Discussed the `yanking message` with the team 😆
+- 2024-03-17:
+  - Goals
+    - Discussed the `yanking message` with the team again
+    - Added some test cases to the `cargo info`
+    - Finish the crates.io email PR
+  - Achieved
+    - TBD

 #### Tokio